Skip to content

 Avoid Public Wi-Fi for Account Management

-Public Wi-Fi networks in cafes, hotels, and airports are unsecured environments where session hijacking attacks are considerably easier to execute.
-If you need to access business accounts on the move, use your mobile data connection or a VPN.
+Public Wi-Fi networks in cafes, hotels, and airports are unsecured environments where session hijacking is considerably easier to execute, so business accounts are best managed on mobile data or through a VPN when working away from a secured network.

 A VPN (Virtual Private Network) encrypts your traffic between your device and the internet, preventing attackers on the same network from intercepting your session tokens or login credentials.